AVidhanR/MobileAppDevelopment/19_email_sender/README.md

 That's it now save the both files and run the app!

 > [!NOTE]
-> Make sure to check the package name in java file `package com.example.emailsender;` if you got another name other than `emailsender` make sure to replace the first line of the code with yours.
+> Make sure to check the package name in the java file `package com.example.emailsender;` if you got another name other than `emailsender` make sure to replace the first line of the code with yours.